Excelsior-Technologies-Community/PHP_Laravel12_Create_Custom_Route_File/README.md

-Laravel 12 Custom Route Demo
+⭐ Laravel 12 – Create Custom Route File & Implement (FULL PROJECT)

+Project Name: laravel12-custom-route-demo
+Laravel Version: 12.x
 By: Manasi Patel
 Date: 2025
-Laravel Version: 12.x

-A simple Laravel 12 project demonstrating how to create a custom route file, connect it to controllers and views, and build a modern UI.
+A simple Laravel 12 project demonstrating how to create a custom route file, connect routes to controllers and views, and design a modern UI.

 ⭐ Overview